MELLIFERA-Labs/lava-exporter/README.md

 # lava-exporter
-> Simple exporter to check your lava provider frozen or not
+> Simple exporter to check your lava provider is frozen or not

 ## Install